evolutionaryscale/esm/README.md

 The ESM3 architecture is highly scalable due to its transformer backbone and all-to-all reasoning over discrete token sequences.
 At its largest scale, ESM3 was trained with 1.07e24 FLOPs on 2.78 billion proteins and 771 billion unique tokens, and has 98 billion parameters.

 Here we present `esm3-open-small`.
 With 1.4B parameters it is the smallest and fastest model in the family.
-ESM3-open is available under a [non-commercial license](LICENSE.md).
+ESM3-open is available under a [non-commercial license](https://www.evolutionaryscale.ai/policies/community-license-agreement), reproduced under `LICENSE.md`.
 Visit our [Discussions page](https://github.com/evolutionaryscale/esm/discussions) to get in touch, provide feedback, ask questions or share your experience with ESM3!